Verify CLABEs

 }

-If the information cannot be obtained, you will receive an account_verification.failed webhook with a reason field explaining why the verification failed.
+If Fintoc cannot retrieve the information, you receive an account_verification.failed webhook with a reason field explaining why the verification failed.

-For more information on receiving webhooks with Fintoc, check out the webhooks guide.
+For more on receiving webhooks with Fintoc, see the webhooks guide.